 With the increase in environmental awareness grows the demand for eco-friendly pet products and green solutions.
 Buying plant-based cat litter is just the first step towards an eco-lifestyle.
 Equally important, if not more important, is the sustainable pet waste management.

-In this article, you will learn how to properly dispose popular types of cat litter in tle legal and an eco-friendly way, as well as why you shouldn’t compost cat excrements or throw biodegradable litter into the toilet.
+In this article, you will learn how to properly dispose any kind of cat litter in tle legal and an eco-friendly way, as well as why you shouldn’t compost cat excrements or throw biodegradable litter into the toilet.

 A word of introduction